 Questions?
 Comments?
 Concerns?
 Please be sure to pass them along in a tweet or email.

 - Sep.
 10, 2017: The previous version of the model used 0s/100s in place of 2016 vote share in places where no Democrat/Republican ran in 2016.
 For those previously uncontested districts, the 2016 vote shares have been replaced with 2014 vote shares.
 This makes little difference overall --- causing just a 2% decrease, for example, to Pete Sessions' (TX-32) projected 2018 vote share --- but small changes could make a big difference in a tight election.

 - Jan.
-1, 2018: We changed the model from estimating the final vote on election day to the final polls.
+1, 2018: I changed the model from estimating the final vote on election day to the final polls.
 This shift represents our belief that poll bias might not reflect past statistical patterns, and we should treat estimates with slightly more uncertainty instead.
 The models also now express data in terms of Democratic margins, not Democratic two-party vote shares, which is both (A) be more intuitive for the reader and (B) slightly more statistically accurate.
 This had the effect of increasing our expectations of the Democrat's 2018 performance by roughly one percentage point.